wstrm/ahfdeploy/README.md

 Write tests for everything.

 ### Branches
-Develop inside your own branch until you're done, then pull request.
+Develop inside your own branch until you're done, then send a pull request.

 ### Commits
-Commits should be formatted with primary affected package as prefix, a short descriptive one liner and then an optional description the context and what the change does.
+Commits should be formatted with primary affected package as prefix, a short descriptive one liner and then an optional description of the context and what the change does.
 Also use GitHub's `fixes #123` feature for closing issues.

 Example:
 ```